lgustavolp/stdPlaywright/README.md

 # Study Playwright

-Sample Project Study for the create some test cases using Playwright + TypeScript (Parodify Project)
+Sample Project Study for the create some test cases using Playwright + TypeScript (Parodify Project) + GitHub Actions

 ## Pre-requirements